raylutz/audit-engine-docsite/docs/user-guide/targetmapper_app.md

 ## Completion

-1. Save All -- to save the current mapping.
+1. **Save All** -- to save the current mapping.
-2. Click "Freeze Job" so that the job cannot be accidentally changed using this app.
+2. Click "**Freeze Job**" so that the job cannot be accidentally changed using this app.
-3. Import the mapping using the stage "import_targetmap"
+3. In AuditEngine app, under Audit Operations, Import the mapping using the stage "**import_targetmap**"
-4. Check the map for any errors.
+4. Check the map report for any errors.
 These can normally be resolved by editing the map for the style of concern.
-5. Generate Redline Proofs
+5. Generate Redline Proofs by running the stage: **gen_all_redlined_proofs**
+6. General Option Proofs by running the stage: **gen_option_proofs_report**
-6. Run 'gen_style_report' to create the report of all styles for proofing.
+7. Run the stage '**gen_style_report**' to create the styles report and proof the redline proofs for each style.
+8. If there are any mapping mistakes, reopen the job and complete the mapping.

 ## Menu Functions